normanmkhl/Tribute-Page/README.md

 # Tribute-Page
-Tribute page as part of an assignment project
+Tribute page as part of a project assignment

 link : https://normanmkhl.github.io/Tribute-Page/